 Fennel’s a bit of an odd vegetable.
-Although he turns up in the produce departments of most super markets, he’s not really a regular guest at most people’s tables.
+Although it turns up in the produce departments of most super markets, it’s not really a regular guest at most people’s tables.
 Fennel’s best pals with Celery, another kind-of-blah veggie that is often left languishing.
 These two veggies have the same pale greenish-white crisp flesh.
 And Fennel’s stalks grow around one another like Celery’s stalks do.
 Both veggies can be served raw or cooked.
-And both have a fibrous, mind flavor.
+And both have a fibrous, mild flavor.

 But Fennel deserves a closer look.
-Once you get to know him, you’ll see he’s loaded with character.
-He comes in a roundish bulb rather than an interlocked stalk, like celery.
+Once you get to know it, you’ll see it’s loaded with character.
+Fennel’s bulb is roundish, rather than stalky like celery.
 Celery’s leaves are wide and flat.
 But Fennel’s leaves are wispy and needle-like, ferny… similar to dill.
 And they are ever so edible on salads or in soup.

 Fennel out-does Celery on the taste front every time.
-Imagine something like mild licorice slightly sweet and juicy on the tongue.
-This gentle veggie becomes exotic when you treat him kindly.
+Imagine something like mild licorice, slightly sweet and juicy on the tongue.
+This gentle veggie becomes exotic when you treat it kindly.

 And if there’s one thing I dislike more than pasta, it’s sugar.

 Fennel side-dish, with bacon, wine, and grated cheese

 - 1 or 2 slices back bacon, chopped

 - 1 onion (I used a red one)

 - 1 fennel bulb